Word of the Week

 When Elizabeth heard Mary’s greeting, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit.

-Last Sunday our pastor lit a pink candle.
+Next Sunday our pastor will light a pink candle.
 As part of the Advent celebration, we are following the tradition of lighting a candle each week to guide our meditation on the meaning of Christ’s coming to earth.
 The third candle is the Joy Candle.
 It reminds us that Christmas is preeminently a time of joy.
 After all, the standard greeting this time of year is “Merry Christmas!”

 In the Gospel accounts of Christ’s birth, everyone (except Herod) responds with joy.
 Mary says that her spirit rejoices (Luke 1:47).
 The angels brought good news of great joy (Luke 2:11).
 Simeon in the temple “blessed God” (Luke 2:28) and ancient Anna started giving thanks when she saw the baby Jesus (Luke 2:38).